Bruce-0113/JPGtoPNGconverter/README.md

 # JPGtoPNGconverter
-a little function which can convert JPG into PNG.
+A little function which can convert JPG into PNG.

 ## Argument
 - target_dir : the target image directory